smalos/nuBuilder4-Code-Library/codelib/browse_conditional_formatting/README.md

 ### Example 2:

-In the example below, we will set conditional formatting in column 3 so that a cell's background color:
+In the example below, we will set conditional formatting in column 3 so that a cell's background color

-- turns red if it contains a value smaller than 0
+- turns red if it contains a value smaller than 0.
 - turns blue if it contains a value greater than equal to 20.
-- turns yellow in all other cases
+- turns yellow in all other cases.

 ```javascript